mlcommons/inference/docs/submission/index.md

     cm find cache --tags=get,mlperf,inference,results,dir | xargs tree
     ```
 === "Non CM based benchmark"
-    If you have not followed the `cm run` commands under the individual model pages in the [benchmarks](../index.md) directory, make sure that the result directory is structured in the following way.
+    If you have not followed the `cm run` commands under the individual model pages in the [benchmarks](../index.md) directory, please make sure that the result directory is structured in the following way.
     ```
     └── SUT_Name
         ├── cm_sut_info.json
-        ├── model_mapping.json
         └── model
             └── Scenario
                 └── loadgen_Mode